 “Raising money for Relay, I feel like I’m doing something for all of my family.”Watch Her Story

 “There are going to be tears, but Emily will be the reason we enjoy the day.”Watch Her Story

 DEDICATE A LUMINARIA

-Whether your Relay event is in-person, drive-by, or virtual, you’ll see Luminaria – homemade paper lanterns – decorated with the names of loved ones.
-Each Luminaria is in honor or remembrance of a life touched by cancer, accompanied by a moment of silence for those we’ve lost.
-When you make a donation for a Luminaria, it helps the American Cancer Society continue to fight cancer on all fronts.
+The Luminaria Ceremony is a signature element of every Relay For Life event.
+At nightfall, these homemade paper lanterns, decorated with the names of loved ones, are lit in honor and in memory of a life touched by cancer.
+The ceremony includes a moment of silence for those we have lost.
+When you make a donation for a Luminaria, you are honoring a loved one while helping the American Cancer Society continue to fight cancer on all fronts.